Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/cyber_incident_response.md

 ### Third Task: Mitigate the Attack

-With the malware patterns identified, the attack can be mitigated by implementing a firewall rule using Python.
+With the `malware patterns` identified, the attack can be mitigated by implementing a `firewall rule` using `Python`.
 So, first I started the server and scripted the firewall rule:

 ```python
 from http.server import BaseHTTPRequestHandler, HTTPServer